 #2 Ditch the New Year, New Me Mentality

 Of course, the New Year can inspire positive change, but don’t let it be a make-it-or-break-it factor for you and your goals.
 If you want to get back on track with healthy eating or set wellness goals for yourself, who says you need to wait for a monumental holiday?
 And why do you need a new you?

 While there’s no doubt goal setting is effective, the idea that you need to completely change in order to become healthy is, well, unhealthy.
-January 1st is just a calendar date, and 2022 is just another year.
-If you’re ready to set healthy goals (and crush them), do it for you – don’t do it because of the societal pressures that arise around New Year’s.
+If you’re ready to set healthy goals (and crush them), do it for you — don’t do it because of the societal pressures that arise around New Year’s.
 Plus, New Year’s goals can oftentimes be limiting.
 Don’t you want to make long-lasting changes?
-Rather than focusing all of your energy on “perfecting” yourself in the year ahead, think of how healthy you want to be in five years, or ten years.
+Rather than focusing all of your energy on “perfecting” yourself in the year ahead, think of how healthy you want to be in five years or ten years.